 Then your discretionary income will be inspected, which includes the money you spend on non-essentials that can be used to settle your outstanding debts.
 This is where your financial records will really be investigated to determine if your spending is excessive.
 But if your disposable income is deemed low enough to be eligible for a Chapter 7 bankruptcy, you can move on to filing a Chapter 7.

 Aside from the aforementioned eligibility requirements, you also need to make sure that you did not have a prior bankruptcy case that you deliberately dismissed within the last 180 days.
 If this is the case, you have to wait for the time limit to lapse before you can file another Chapter 7 bankruptcy.
-If you need help with your case, contact a Burnham Law attorney for a detailed, free initial consultation.
+If you need help with your case, contact a Burnham Law bankruptcy attorney for a detailed, free initial consultation.
+Our professional bankruptcy lawyers have represented clients in many significant bankruptcy cases throughout the United States.

 What Can You Keep if You File for Chapter 7 Bankruptcy in Fort Collins, CO?